databio/markmeld/demo_collab/README.md

 This is using the default latex template and default jinja template to produce the [demo_output.pdf](demo_output.pdf).

-You can use a different oen by adding `latex_template: ...` or `jinja_template: ...` attributes to this target.
+You can use a different one by adding `latex_template: ...` or `jinja_template: ...` attributes to this target.
 The point of this demo is just to show how you could collaborate on a markdown file, and then use markmeld to build it locally.